Quazepam: Mechanism of action

 Quazepam modulates specific GABAA receptors via the benzodiazepine site on the GABAA receptor.
-This modulation enhances the actions of GABA, causing an increase in opening frequency of the chloride ion channel which results in an increased influx of chloride ions into the GABAA receptors.
-Quazepam, unique amongst benzodiazepine drugs selectively targets type1 benzodiazepine receptors which results reduced sleep latency in promotion of sleep.
+This modulation enhances the actions of GABA, causing an increase in the opening frequency of the chloride ion channel, which results in an increased influx of chloride ions into the GABAA receptors.
+Quazepam, unique amongst benzodiazepine drugs, selectively targets type 1 benzodiazepine receptors, which results in reduced sleep latency and promotion of sleep.
 Quazepam also has some anticonvulsant properties.

 EEG and sleep

-Quazepam has potent sleep inducing and sleep maintaining properties.
-Studies in both animals and humans have demonstrated that EEG changes induced by quazepam resemble normal sleep patterns whereas other benzodiazepines disrupt normal sleep.
-Quazepam promotes slow wave sleep.
-This positive effect of quazepam on sleep architecture may be due to its high selectivity for type1 benzodiazepine receptors as demonstrated in animal and human studies.
+Quazepam has potent sleep-inducing and sleep-maintaining properties.
+Studies in both animals and humans have demonstrated that EEG changes induced by quazepam resemble normal sleep patterns, whereas other benzodiazepines disrupt normal sleep.
+Quazepam promotes slow-wave sleep.
+This positive effect of quazepam on sleep architecture may be due to its high selectivity for type 1 benzodiazepine receptors, as demonstrated in animal and human studies.
 This makes quazepam unique in the benzodiazepine family of drugs.

 Drug misuse

 Quazepam is a drug with the potential for misuse.
-Two types of drug misuse can occur, either recreational misuse where the drug is taken to achieve a high, or when the drug is continued long term against medical advice.
+Two types of drug misuse can occur: either recreational misuse, where the drug is taken to achieve a high, or when the drug is continued long term against medical advice.